RainingSea/cese/project/website/TravalTipper/prd.md

 2. User Login
    - The system shall provide a Login Page where users can log in to their account by entering their username and password.

-3. Travel Details Input
+3. Input Travel Details
    - The system shall allow users to input their travel details, including destination, trip duration, and interests.

-4. Personalized Recommendations
+4. Generate Recommendations
    - The system shall generate and display personalized travel tips based on the user's travel details, including:
      - Local customs
      - Safety tips